 Academic Advising Master's Degree

 The academic advising master's degree is designed for practicing and future academic advisors, administrators and faculty seeking to enhance their knowledge and ability to work effectively with college students in their academic and career planning.

 The master's program provides a coherently structured set of courses for professional education.
 The program emphasizes the need to recognize the contributions of diversity, theory, practice and research to professional advising.
 Specifically, the mission of the program is to prepare advisors to contribute to college student development and learning through the use of a comprehensive theory-driven and research-guided advising practice.

 To earn the master's degree, students must complete the 30 credit hours of graduate course work and prepare a final project.

-More information about this program is also available on the academic advising blog.
-The blog includes resources for current advisors and students.
+More information about this program is also available on the academic advising graduate program website, which includes resources for current advisors and students.